LennartHennigs/RG35XX-H-Notes/README.md

 ## Bluetooth

-For connecting a bluetooth device follow these steps:
+To connect a bluetooth device, follow these steps:

 - Go to `Main Menu > Controller & Bluetooth settings > Pain Bluetooth Pads Automatically`.
 - Alternatively, run a manual detection and select your device.
 - Enable pairing mode on your device.
-- You you will get a notification when the device is paired to the console.
+- You will get a notification when the device is paired to the console.

 ### Connecting a Bluetooth Controller

 - Follow the steps above.
-- Turn on Bluetooth mode on your controller (e.g. `Y + START` on an *8bitdo* Controller).
+- Turn on Bluetooth mode on your controller (e.g., `Y + START` on an *8bitdo* Controller).
 - Enable pairing mode on your controller.
 - Run the `Controller Mapping`.
 - Adjust the `Player Assignments` to use the controller, e.g.: